kevinmkchin/gmath/README.md

-# SexyMathLibrary
+# gmath

-A 3D math and linear algebra library written by Kevin Chin (https://kevch.in/)
+A 3D math and linear algebra library for games written by Kevin Chin (https://kevch.in/)

 Features:
 - Vectors & vector operations